connerc1/Prework/README.md

-# Pre-work - The Basic Calculator
+# Pre-work - Basic Tip Calculator

-The Basic Calculator is a tip calculator application for iOS.
+The Basic Tip Calculator is a tip calculator application for iOS.

 Submitted by: Clarence Conner

-Time spent: 6  hours spent in total
+Time spent: 11  hours spent in total

 ## User Stories